fernandopasik/actions/README.md

 ### Setup Node

-Setup Node.js and dependencies.
-A custom version can be provided, otherwise will use LTS.
-Can be used with any of the package managers: npm, yarn or pnpm.
-Caches and loads local node_modules folder.
+Setup Node.js, cache and install dependencies.
+Works best for the majority of use cases, were you need to save time between jobs by caching and not running full installs.

+- Logs node version and package manager version
+- Auto detects cache and package manager
+- Auto installs dependencies
+- Cache node_modules directories between jobs
+- Calculates and logs node_modules size

 ### Setup Python